 There is another troubling risk with Mirena worth considering too.
 Give Bayer credit for this: women rarely get pregnant while using this form of birth control.
 But it does happen.
 If a woman does conceive, there is the risk of a lost fetus and permanent infertility.
 These are real risks.

 The others come with risk too.
 Depo-Provera use has been shown to result in a doubled risk of acquiring and transmitting HIV and a loss of bone mineral density.
 Implanon has a higher risk for ectopic pregnancy and pulmonary emboli and strokes that can be fatal.
 The risks of Implanon may be even higher for smokers.

 So none of these choices are perfect.
-But women do have choices, and they deserve information to make the right choice for them.
+But women have choices, and they deserve information to help make the right choice for them.

 What Did the Mirena Lawsuits Allege?